-A combination of INDEX, MATCH, and EXACT functions can be used here to get correct number 23.
-RangeG8:G10 gives you formula returning numbers in range F8:F10.
-Formula “MATCH(TRUE,INDEX(EXACT($E8,$B$2:$B$10),0),0)” is the key to solving the problem.
+A combination of INDEX, MATCH, and EXACT functions can be used here to get the correct number 23.
+RangeG8:G10 gives you a formula returning numbers in range F8:F10.
+The formula “MATCH(TRUE,INDEX(EXACT($E8,$B$2:$B$10),0),0)” is the key to solving the problem.
 It gives you the row reference in which the exact match (Marie in our case) exists.
 Have a try on your own.
 You will find that the row number is 3.

-Another easier approach is to use the combination of OFFSET and MATCH function.
-For more details on OFFSET function, you can read one of my previous articles – Excel Offset Function with 3 Real Life Uses.
+Another easier approach is to use the combination of OFFSET and MATCH functions.
+For more details on the OFFSET function, you can read one of my previous articles – Excel Offset Function with 3 Real Life Uses.

 6. Cannot start from an arbitrary column or row with VLOOKUP

-It is annoying that we can only perform a left-to-right lookup with VLOOKUP function.
-But if you have read the article recommended in section 5, you will know that OFFSET/MATCH function can enable you starting the search from any column or row.
-In the following example, the value in cell C8 will change as you change the values in cell C7 and B8.
+It is annoying that we can only perform a left-to-right lookup with the VLOOKUP function.
+But if you have read the article recommended in section 5, you will know that OFFSET/MATCH function can enable you to start the search from any column or row.
+In the following example, the value in cell C8 will change as you change the values in cells C7 and B8.

 7. VLOOKUP does not adjust column offset if you delete columns

-Suppose that we have a lookup range starts from K3 through N10.
+Suppose that we have a lookup range that starts from K3 through N10.
 And we do VLOOKUP approximate match in range P2:R4.
-Let ‘s take formula in cell Q3 as an example.
-The formula will be “=VLOOKUP(P3,K3:N10,3,TRUE)” if we want to retrieve approximate commission rate for “chun”.
+Let‘s take the formula in cell Q3 as an example.
+The formula will be “=VLOOKUP(P3,K3:N10,3,TRUE)” if we want to retrieve the approximate commission rate for “chun”.

 8. Cell referencing changes when copying formulas